hanrick2000/LeetcodeBook/DFS/Readme.md

 - DFS does not need to have backtracking like number of islands, but if the question is about finding paths, then we need DFS to do backtracking.
 - What is the key to problems like removing duplicate elements?

-  Choose a representative like 1' or 1''.
+  1. Choose a representative like 1' or 1''.
+  1. Use continue.

 ## Appendix